membraneframework-labs/guide/guide/creating_element/testing.md

 ## Running tests

-In order to run all tests, execute:
+To run all tests, execute:

 ```sh
 $ mix test